jackthomas1430/python_challenge/README.md

 ##Instructions

     1. Clone the repository to your local device using git clone <insert link>
     2. Open the "PyBank" folder and click on the file "README.md".
-This file contains the instructions fo the PyBank Challenge
+This file contains the instructions for the PyBank Challenge
     3. Open the "PyPoll" folder and click on the file "README.md".
-This file contains the instructions fo the PyPoll Challenge
+This file contains the instructions for the PyPoll Challenge

 ##Acknowledgements